-Though, the leadership challenge, like the Sword of Damocles, hangs above all nations, the issue has however assumed a of crisis dimension monumental consequences particularly in Developed Countries (LDCs) [18].
-Nigeria is a nation born in hope and optimism but has lived in anxiety for most of its fifty vear - history due to the country's failure produce a nationally acceptable leadership that transcends ethnic profiling, religious bigotry and regional boundaries, and that can unite its diverse peoples for mobilization towards national development.
-In the light of this, it is valid to support the argument that the problem with basic the Nigerian federation is the failure of leadership.
+Though, the leadership challenge, like the Sword of Damocles, hangs above all nations, the issue has however assumed a crisis dimension of monumental consequences particularly in Developed Countries (LDCs) [18].
+Nigeria is a nation born in hope and optimism but has lived in anxiety for most of its fifty year - history due to the country's failure produce a nationally acceptable leadership that transcends ethnic profiling, religious bigotry and regional boundaries, and that can unite its diverse peoples for mobilization towards national development.
+In the light of this, it is valid to support the argument that the the basic problem with Nigerian federation is the failure of leadership.
 All other factors of disunity, instability and under -development have been nurtured and given momentum by leadership failure.
-Criticisms against Nigerian leaders across Local, State and Federal government levels are many and justified.
-These include corruption, unpatriotism,
+Criticisms against Nigerian leaders across Local, State and Federal